 As the portfolio effect is highly sensitive to the rate of straying between populations, so is the time required for the system to recover to a steady state following a large disturbance.
 In general, we find that the average-CV portfolio effect is negatively correlated with recovery time (figure [fig:PE]d), indicating that, for our system, both measures are valuable indicators of metapopulation robustness.
 Because we can assess the time to recovery in response to the various disturbance types described above, this allows us to gain an in-depth perspective into the fragility of the metapopulation as a function of straying rate.

 Straying had non-linear impacts on the recovery time of populations.
-When the dominant state (well adapted and high density) is wiped out, high levels of straying allow it to recover quickly (figure [fig:relax]a) because the surviving population has a mean trait value skewed towards the optimum of the recovering population (figure [fig:relaxtraj_hdlh]).
-Yet, as straying decreases, recovery time for the disturbed dominant state population increases, in part because there is enough time for the trait distribution to move back towards the trait optimum of the subordinate state population.
+When the dominant state (well adapted and high density) is wiped out, high levels of straying allow it to recover quickly (figure [fig:relax]a) because the surviving population has a mean trait value skewed towards the optimum for that environment (figure [fig:relaxtraj_hdlh]).
+Yet, as straying increases, recovery time for the disturbed dominant state population increases, in part because immigrants from the subordinate population pull the trait distribution away from the local optima.
 In contrast, when the subordinate state population (maladapted and low density) is wiped out, recovery rates are fastest at low to intermediate levels of straying.
 Because the mean trait values of both populations are skewed towards those of the dominant population, when the subordinate population collapses under high rates of straying, selection against the flood of maladapted individuals that stray into the recovering population extends the length of time required for it to return to its steady state (figure [fig:relaxtraj_ldlh]).
 When both populations are both dramatically reduced, recovery time is generally fastest at lower levels of straying, while near the onset of the fold bifurcation, recovery time increases explosively and this is – as the name implies – characteristic of slowing dynamics that occur near critical transitions .